saTrilogy/ProgrammingAssignment3/README.md

 | 9 | 2 | laying | fbodyaccstd | -0.980 |
 | 10 | 2 | laying | fbodybodyaccjerkmagmean | -0.985 |

-These data tables have been gzip compressed (and uploaded to this repository) via:
+These data tables have been gzip compressed (and uploaded to this repository) via the following commands but note that the full output gzipped dataset is over 5 Mb in size, so the uploaded file is just a sample of the first 5,000 rows of the output data to enable quick review:

 ```
 library(crunch)
 write.csv.gz(output, "output.gz", row.names = FALSE)
 write.csv.gz(grouped, "grouped.gz", row.names = FALSE)```

-Note that the full output gzipped dataset is over 5 Mb in size, so the uploaded file is just a sample of the first 5,000 rows of the output data to enable quick review.